 Why is it Important to Keep Your Dog Safe from Fleas and Ticks?

-When your dog comes inside after a long day of playing in the yard, you’ll probably find a few ticks hiding in their fur.
+When your dog comes inside after a long day of playing in the yard or wandering around in their GPS dog fence, you’ll probably find a few ticks hiding in their fur.
 Usually, tick bites are harmless.
 However, ticks carry diseases that can affect humans as well as dogs.
 If your dog brings ticks into the house, it might transmit diseases like Lyme disease or Rocky Mountain Spotted Fever.
 Here’s a rundown of some of the most common tick-related illnesses.

 Lyme disease is one of the most common tick-borne diseases that can infect animals and humans.
 If your dog contracts Lyme disease, it might suffer from swollen lymph nodes, fever, limping, and loss of energy.
 To make matters worse, the symptoms of Lyme disease might not show up for months, giving you the impression that your dog has come down with a mysterious illness.
 Untreated Lyme disease can cause kidney failure and even death.